 - powdered sugar

-- Lemon Cake Mix: You can make other flavors!
+- Lemon Cake Mix: You can make this recipe using other cake mix flavors!
 If you’re not a fan of lemon, you can use any flavor of cake mix you prefer.
-We've tried this with regular cake mix and super moist cake mix and both worked!
-If you like chocolate, try our Chocolate Crinkle Cookies.
+This recipe has been tested with regular cake mix and super moist cake mix, and both work perfectly.

 - Powdered Sugar: You can skip the powdered sugar on these cookies. they will just be very soft, smooth puffy cookies - almost like a muffin top!

-Storing: You can store this Lemon Cool Whip Cookie recipe for up to 4 days in an airtight container at room temperature.
+Storing: You can store the baked cookies at room temperature for up to 4 days, in an airtight container.

-Freezing: You can freeze cool whip cookies for up to 3 months in an airtight container.
+Freezing: You can freeze the cookies for up to 3 months in a freezer-safe container.
 Thaw completely before enjoying.
 It's best to lay wax paper or parchment paper in between each layer of cookies so they don't stick to one another.

 When it comes to making cake mix cookies, it truly doesn’t matter which brand of cake mix you buy.
 However, some cheaper brands will have lumpier mixes.
 In this case, you might want to sift the cake mix before combining the other ingredients for the best results.
 Be careful switching to other baking mixes such as brownie or muffin mixes, as this will change the composition of the cookie.